loveleif/backaboulder/content/en/prices.md

 Children younger than six years old can visit us for __free__, in company with an adult, if the adult climbs.
 If the child climbs and the adult does not the admission price is 75 SEK.

+## Combo yoga/climbing card
+We have an collaboration with a yoga/movement studio, The Gremlin Society.
+You can buy a combined yoga and climbing card and get unlimited access to both our facilities and activities for only 750 SEK.

 ## Instructors and group bookings

 We have instructors available for group bookings.
 They cost 350 SEK per hour.